xericguzman/objective-reasoning/README.md

 ## `getEmail`

-Given a user object, return the users' Code Immersives email.
+Write a function, `getEmail`, that given a user object, return the users' Code Immersives email.
 We'll assume that a Code Immersives email is always in `firstName.lastName@codeimmersives.com` form.

 **Examples**